PrincetonUniversity/advanced-command-line/02_misc/README.md

 for seeking/searching in a file which is required for some programs.

 I mostly use process substitution for performing preprocessing or with `diff` and `cmp` where I don't want the intermediate files.
+It's also helpful working with zipped files that you don't want to decompress.
 We will cover `diff` and `cmp` below.

 ## fc and C-x C-e